KruthikRavikanti/WeatherBot/README.md

 ### OpenWeatherMap

 1. Create an OpenWeatherMap account and generate an API key.
-2. Open the `Daily Weather` workflow in n8n.
+2. Open the Daily Weather workflow in n8n.
-3. In the `OpenWeatherMap Request` node, set:
+3. In the OpenWeatherMap Request node, set:
    - Query parameter `appid` to your API key.
    - Query parameter `units` to `imperial` (for °F).

-(If you prefer, store the key in an environment variable or n8n credential and reference it via an expression.)

 ### Supabase